Coronary Artery Disease in Women

 Medically reviewed by Drugs.com.
 Last updated on Jul 4, 2022.

 What is coronary artery disease (CAD)?

 CAD, or heart disease, occurs when arteries that supply blood to your heart become narrow or blocked.
 CAD is caused by plaque (cholesterol, fat, and other substances) that builds up in your arteries.
 Oxygen cannot get to your heart when your arteries narrow or become blocked, which may be life-threatening.

 - Age 45 years or older

 - Certain medicines, such as birth control pills

 - Family or personal history of heart attack

 What are the signs and symptoms of CAD in women?

 You may not have any symptoms at first.
 Symptoms may begin slowly but increase quickly as plaque builds up in your arteries.
 You may not notice symptoms until the artery starts to become blocked.
 Women often do not have the common signs and symptoms that men tend to have.
-You may not have tingling in your arm or chest pain.
-You may instead have a tight, heavy, or burning feeling in your chest.
-You may also have any of the following:
+You may have any of the following: